ShivanshGupta987/DSA/README.md

 # DSA
-This repo is a tracker for solved leetcode problem by me
+This repo is a tracker for solved LeetCode problems by me